 - Free breakfast with a wide variety of options

 - Spacious rooms, elegantly decorated with modern amenities

 This lavish hotel has it all!
-It’s conveniently located in the heart of Prague, only 400 meters from the city center.
+It’s conveniently located in the heart of Prague, only 400 meters from the city centre.
 Rooms are large and spacious and have every amenity you could possibly want!
 Free WI-FI, satellite TV, bathtubs in every room, and more!

 Know How to Get Around in Prague

-Getting around in Prague is easy and convenient.
+Getting around Prague is easy and convenient.
 There are a few different options for public transportation around the city, the main forms being the metro, trams, and buses.
 Walking is another option, as many of Prague’s historic sites are within pedestrian zones.

 Public transportation in Prague is known for being reliable and affordable.
 If you’re spending a weekend in Prague it might be a good idea to purchase a tourist transport pass.
 This pass allows for unlimited travel between any form of public transportation in Prague and can be purchased in increments of 30-minutes, 90-minutes, 1-day or 3-days.